Last Updated on March 22, 2026 by Hannah Stephenson

 What will I see at the summit?

 Once you get to the top, you’ll have panoramic views of Cape Town.
-You can see the city bowl, which encompasses most of the city’s most popular and well-known neighbourhoods, like the Waterfront, Green Point, the CBD, Vredehoek, and Tamboerskloof.
+You can see the city bowl, which encompasses many of the city’s most popular and well-known neighbourhoods.

 What is the best time of day to hike Kloof Corner?